kevinpalm/udacity_smartcab/project_report.md

-Kevin Palm
-Udacity Machine Learning Nanodegree - Project 4
+Kevin Palm, Udacity Machine Learning Nanodegree - Project 4, 8/2016
-8/2016

 **QUESTION 1**: Observe what you see with the agent's behavior as it takes random actions.
 Does the smartcab eventually make it to the